Seborrhea in dogs is a skin disorder where there is a defect in keratin.

 Unfortunately, the waxy build-up of sebum is difficult to break down.
 The longer it sits, the worse it smells.
-The reason for this is because it tends to trap bacteria and when the cells begin to die off, a bad smell is emitted.
+The reason for this is that it tends to trap bacteria, and when the cells begin to die off, a bad smell is emitted.

 This condition leaves patches of skin looking scaly and flaky, like dandruff.